 - Though applied online, you must visit MOE, Scholarship wing at Keshar Mahal for hard copy.

-What is the process to apply a NOC physically?
+What is the process to apply a No Objection Letter (NOC) physically?

 Applying and receiving NOC physically was the only way to get a NOC before July, 2020 until the government initiated the online application process for NOC.
 However, many students today still prefer physical application.
 Here is the stepwise process to apply the NOC physically